 7. Teaching on Prayer

 The internet provides us with a wealth of free resources on prayer.
-Consider the free books on prayer by John Bunyan, David McIntyre (which John Piper and Wayne Grudem called influential), and A Simple Way to Pray by Martin Luther (which you can find with a quick Google Search.)
+Consider the free books on prayer by John Bunyan, David McIntyre, J.C.
+Ryle, and A Simple Way to Pray by Martin Luther (which you can find with a quick Google Search.)

-You may also enjoy these 5 Encouraging Sermons on Prayer, the first chapter of my book When Prayer Is a Struggle, or the free video course called Pray the Bible that I put together coming out this fall with Open the Bible.
+You may also enjoy the first chapter of my book When Prayer Is a Struggle or the free video companion course called Pray the Bible that I put together for Open the Bible.
+Watch the trailer below.

 8. A Prayer Journal